Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I have gained experience in designing and operating data centers with a focus on enhancing resilience and scalability, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.

 ## 🎉 News
+📄 Dec.
+2025 – First-authored paper, [Benchmarking Knowledge and Capability of Large Language Models in Building Science Domain](https://doi.org/10.59717/ipj.energy-use.2025.100026), has been published in *Energy Use*.

 📢 Feb.
 2026 – I’m excited to attend the ASHRAE Winter Conference in Las Vegas, NV!
 Looking forward to connecting with you there! 🌆
 I’ll be giving two presentations: